Sanketniza/Certificates---Sanket-Talekar/README.md

 ## Verification

 Click on any certificate thumbnail to view the full-resolution image.
-For LinkedIn Learning certificates, you can verify the authenticity using the Certificate ID provided in the table (if applicable) or by visiting my LinkedIn profile.
+For LinkedIn Learning certificates, Microsoft , Infosys , Great Learning , Nikistian Private Ltd , Intellipaat , you can verify the authenticity using the Certificate ID provided in the table (if applicable) or by visiting my LinkedIn profile.

 ## Summary